Skip to main content

 You now have a working context layer committed to your repo:

-For a query with more filters or joins than is comfortable inline, write a SemanticQuery JSON file and pass it with -f instead; see canonic query for the full flag reference.
+Using your own data instead of a guide?
+Replace revenue with a metric that actually exists in your project.
+Run canonic status to see what’s available.
+For a query with more filters or joins than is comfortable inline, write a SemanticQuery JSON file and pass it with -f instead.
+See canonic query for the full flag reference.

 Review what canonic drafted